Q: What kind of meal support is offered at Within?

 Q: What are the benefits of having meal support during treatment?

-During treatment, meal support allows you to have a safe place to eat, struggle, and recover.
+During treatment, meal support gives you a safe place to eat, struggle, and recover.

 It helps you to center yourself around your values versus the values of the eating disorder.
 Sometimes, patients aren’t aware—or maybe were never told—how the eating disorder uses specific eating strategies to temper anxiety.
 They don’t realize how the eating disorder uses eating strategies to cope with discomfort or uncomfortable body sensations and feelings.
 Meal support provides you with the opportunity to learn, grow, and ultimately heal.

-During meal support is when your Within care team will help you overcome eating disorder beliefs, rules, and thoughts.
+During meal support, your Within care team will help you overcome eating disorder beliefs, rules, and thoughts.

 Q: Can the transition to not having meal support post-treatment be difficult?

-As you get meal support during treatment, you lean on others which helps you feel safe and capable of doing things that are intimidating or different.
-Once back on your own, the transition can be difficult for some, since you don’t have the same support you had before.
+As you receive meal support during treatment, you lean on others, which helps you feel safe and capable of doing things that are intimidating or different.
+Once you are back on your own, the transition can be difficult for some because you don’t have the same support you had before.

-As you progress through treatment, you will gradually use more of your own resources (i.e., skills and tools) at meals and snacks and will eventually have opportunities to practice on your own.
+As you progress through treatment, you will gradually use more of your own resources (i.e., skills and tools) at meals and snacks and eventually have opportunities to practice independently.
 You may start with just one snack a day on your own, then one snack and one meal a day, then two snacks and one meal, then two snacks and two meals, and so on.

 You’ll build up your resilience to a point where you can intuitively support yourself while at the table outside of treatment.
 You’ll find you no longer have to rely on eating strategies that keep you stuck, oppressed, or bending the knee to society’s unrealistic ideals.

-While not every eating occasion will be with someone else post-treatment, the hope is that many meals post-treatment will be with others.
+While not every eating occasion will be with someone else after treatment, the hope is that many meals will be with others.

 Q: What can I do to help cope with anxiety around food and mealtimes?

-If anxiety is very high and skills aren’t accessible in order to get relief we may need to distract ourselves.
-We use distraction cautiously since it doesn’t help us ultimately heal, but postpones the discomfort that comes with healing.
+If anxiety is very high and skills aren’t accessible, we may need to distract ourselves to get relief.
+We use distraction cautiously since it doesn’t help us ultimately heal but postpones the discomfort that comes with healing.

 Q: I don’t want meal support because it’s triggering.
 Do I need to do it?

-Being triggered at the table during meal support allows us to explore where triggers come from and what function they play.
-Meal support benefits everyone at the table—you might be struggling in a similar way to someone else and it can help to talk about it and know that you’re not alone in your feelings.
+Meal support benefits everyone at the table—you might be struggling in a similar way to someone else, and it can help you talk about it and know that you’re not alone in your feelings.
+Furthermore, it can help put the focus on taste, satiety, and the overall eating experience versus macronutrients.